Collaborative Leadership Programme (CLP) - JIPS - Joint IDP Profiling Service

 Collaborative Leadership Programme (CLP)

-Our new hands-on, blended training suite – the Collaborative Leadership Programme (CLP) – is a direct answer to the need to address the critical structural challenges and capacity gaps that persist in responses to internal displacement situations.
+The Collaborative Leadership Programme (CLP) is a direct answer to the need to address the critical structural challenges and capacity gaps that persist in responses to Internal Displacement situations.

-Recognizing that no actor alone has all the tools and expertise to effectively respond to internal displacement, the training teaches the skills needed to ensure more collaborative, coordinated and integrated data processes that contribute to more coherent and nationally owned ecosystems.
+Recognizing that no actor alone has all the tools and expertise to effectively respond to Internal Displacement, the programme teaches the skills needed to ensure more collaborative and integrated data processes that contribute to more coherent and nationally owned ecosystems.
 It equips governments and actors across the humanitarian, development, and peace nexus to translate the shared evidence base into more coordinated action.

-It builds on JIPS’ expertise of treating collaboration as a skill, showcasing its added value as well as teaching it – drawing on 13+ years of experience working in diverse displacement contexts and supporting the establishment of more than 45 collaborative data collection platforms in-country.
+It builds on JIPS’ expertise of treating collaboration as a skill, showcasing its added value as well as teaching it – drawing on 14+ years of experience working in diverse displacement contexts and supporting collaborative data efforts in more than 50 countries.

-Expanding on JIPS’ former Profiling Coordination Training, run successfully since 2012, Course 1 of the CLP “The fundamentals of transforming displacement data into action for solutions” equips participants with the fundamental methodological approaches, tools, and capacities needed to plan, manage, and facilitate collective data processes, moving from evidence to action.
+Expanding on JIPS’ former Profiling Coordination Training, run successfully since 2012, Course 1 of the CLP “The Fundamentals of Transforming Displacement Data into Action for Solutions” equips participants with the foundational skills to jointly generate, analyze, and use data on Internal Displacement, including the implementation of global standards and guidance on Durable Solutions and IDP statistics.

 What is Collaborative Leadership?